k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 * You can also type `Ctrl+P` to search and open files by their name.

-- To search for files contents use the Search View, accessible from the Activity Bar .
-You can open to the Search View also by using the  `Ctrl+Shift+F` shortcut.
+- To search for files contents use the Search View, accessible from the Activity Bar.
+You can open the Search View also by using the  `Ctrl+Shift+F` shortcut.
 To learn more about using the Search tool within the Web Studio see [here](22_web_search.md).

 ## Outline

-Once a file is opened you can navigate inside according to its outline.
+Once a file is opened you can navigate inside the file according to its outline.
 For example, in Java code the outlines represents as functions that you can move from one to another.

 Outline can be opened as a right side panel, by clicking on the ![](images/web/outline.png) icon.
 Outline can be opened and closed also by using the shortcut: `CTRL+SHIFT+I`.

-File's outline can be revealed by clicking on the 3 dots ellipsis appears at the right of the file name
+A file's outline can be revealed by clicking on the 3 dots ellipsis that appears at the right of the file name.

 ![](images/web/21_outline_anim.gif)